19hours/sg-statutes/Acts/Financial Advisers Act.md

 (c) such other risks as may be prescribed.

 (3) In subsection (2)(b), “risks outside Singapore” means any risk which would be classified as an offshore policy as defined in the First Schedule to the Insurance Act (Cap.
-142) had the risk been underwritten by a registered insurer in Singapore.
+142) had the risk been underwritten by a licensed insurer in Singapore.

+[Act 11 of 2013 wef 18/04/2013]

 (4) Where in any particular case the Authority is satisfied that, by reason of the exceptional nature of the risk or other exceptional circumstances, it is not reasonably practicable to comply with subsection (1), the Authority may permit any licensed financial adviser —

-(a) to negotiate the contract of insurance with such insurer as the licensee sees fit; and
+(a) to negotiate the contract of insurance with such insurer as the licensed financial adviser sees fit; and

 (b) if in the opinion of the Authority the case requires it, to effect the contract of insurance and receive the premium in Singapore on behalf of such insurer.